Füße mit Blüten - Zeolith entgiftet im Fußbad

 Preparation:

-Mix all ingredients thoroughly until a creamy paste forms.
+Mix all ingredients thoroughly until a creamy paste is formed.

 Application:

 Apply to your feet, leave on for 20 minutes, and then rinse thoroughly.
-You'll feel the pleasantly cooling effect of the aloe vera gel as you apply it.
+You'll feel the pleasantly cooling effect of the aloe vera gel even while applying it.
 This mask is especially great if you have sore, swollen feet after a long day.
-After rinsing, you can enhance the effect even further by applying pure aloe vera gel and allowing it to work.
+After rinsing, you can enhance the effect by applying pure aloe vera gel and letting it soak in.

 4. Tips against sweaty feet and friction

-Especially in summer, when wearing closed shoes or even ballet flats, our feet sweat quickly.
-Barefoot insoles reliably absorb the moisture.
-We also have tips for combating sweaty feet and the friction that can occasionally occur in warmer months due to the lack of socks.
-Especially if the shoes or sandals are new or if your feet are swollen from the heat.
+Especially in summer, our feet tend to sweat quickly, particularly in closed shoes or even ballet flats.
+So-called barefoot insoles reliably absorb this moisture.
+We also have tips to combat sweaty feet and the friction that can occasionally occur during the warmer months due to the lack of socks, especially when shoes or sandals are new or feet are swollen from the heat.

 Zeolite powder against sweating: